-Evolving Cybersecurity Operations for the Entire Enterprise
+Evolving Cybersecurity Operations Across the Organization

 Today's CISOs must do more than combat threats.
 They must also meet the tall order of baking cybersecurity into the enterprise.

 My colleague Todd Neilson wrote about how to reduce risk by aligning cybersecurity objectives to business requirements.
 My colleague Kent Noyes wrote about how an agile security architecture requires more than the right technology.

 Business and architecture: these are the first two pieces for building a successful cybersecurity program.
 The last piece is cybersecurity operations.
 Here, we'll explore enterprise cybersecurity (EC) operations and how organizations can use it to manage the intersection of business, IT and cybersecurity.

 It's important to start by understanding the difference between EC operations versus traditional cybersecurity operations.

 Traditional cybersecurity operations were designed to manage anti-viruses, install and monitor firewalls, protect data, and help users manage passwords.
 EC operations, on the other hand, extend cybersecurity to all levels of modern-day business computing.